pselm/signals/README.md

 Elm's -- at least, I find that I sometimes need to put something like `(-7)` in parentheses to get the results I want.

+Purescript actually enforces at run-time that an `Int` will have no fractional part.
+I believe this is unlike Elm, where the distinction between `Float` and `Int` is purely a question of types, and disappears at run-time.
+One consequence is that Purescript essentially enforces that `Int` cannot be bigger than 2147483647 nor smaller than -2147483648 -- the implementation of the "fraction truncating" via `| 0` has the side-effect of enforcing those boundaries.
+So, this can cause some subtle problems when converting Elm code that uses integers outside that range.

+One way of summarizing this is that the Purescript `Int` type is basically an `Int32`.
+However, the Elm `Integer` type is essentially an `Int53`, in the sense that you can safely use 53 bits before things like adding 1 don't work quite right.

+To deal with this, I've implemented an `Int53` type in `Elm.Int53`.
+It was an interesting exercise ... by implementing the various numeric typeclasses, one can re-use the familiar operators.
+And, one can then define functions that work on multiple types -- essentially, you can treat `Int53` as a reasonably first-class alternative to `Int`, when you need the extra bits.
+This is, for instance, the case in the `Elm.Random` module.

 ## Imports